 5.19.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 61 included within their profile.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 55 included within their profile.

 Ref Title of related application

 8.7 Authorisation of application

 6.20 Transfer of data

-Table EE: Value recording and economy related explication list

-Table 55: Voice recording and access - related application list
+Table 55: Voice Recording and access to the recorded data - related application list